intermine/pombemine/README.md

 # PombeMine
-AN integrated database for the fission yeast S. pombe
+An integrated database for the fission yeast S. pombe